MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Prototype: `def print_reversed_list_integer(my_list=[]):`
 - Format: one integer per line.
 See example
 - You are not allowed to import any module
-- You can assume that the list only contains integers
+- You can assumist only contains integers
 - You are not allowed to cast integers into strings
 - You have to use `str.format()` to print integers

 * [4-new_in_list.py](4-new_in_list.py) - Write a function that replaces an element in a list at a specific position without modifying the original list (like in C).
 - Prototype: `def new_in_list(my_list, idx, element):`
-- If `idx` is negative, the function should return a copy of the original `list`
+- If `idx` is nee function should return a copy of the original `list`
 - If `idx` is out of range (> of number of element in `my_list`), the function should return a copy of the original `list`
 - You are not allowed to import any module
 - You are not allowed to use `try/except`

 * [5-no_c.py](5-no_c.py) - Write a function that removes all characters `c` and `C` from a string.
 - Prototype: `def no_c(my_string):`
-- The function shoud return the new string
+- The functionreturn the new string
 - You are not allowed to import any module
 - You are not allowed to use `str.replace()`